NYPD transit officer explains keeping his cool during subway incident

 "When people are arrested for attacking officers, we prosecute them," said Danny Frost, a spokesman for the DA's office.
 "These men were not arrested for attacking an officer, they were arrested for sleeping on the floor of a subway station - a rules violation, not a crime.
 We have not prosecuted this violation since March 2016 under a policy jointly established with the Police Commissioner and Mayor."

-Meanwhile, Officer Syed Ali was honored for his actions inside the subway station.
+Meanwhile, Officer Ali was honored for his actions inside the subway station.

 New York City Councilman Chaim Deutsch met with the officers and honored him for his restraint and discipline.